-- ACT's Educational Opportunity Service (EOS) provides you with information from colleges, universities, financial aid/ scholarship agencies, government agencies, and organizations that offer educational, community and civic involvement, extracurricular, and career opportunities, products and services.
-See www.myactprofile.com for more information about EOS. - Select Plans in the top menu of MyACT to access free college and career planning.
-Explore future plans with inventories of interests, abilities, and values, as well as suggestions about occupations and college major
+- ACT's Educational Opportunity Service (EOS) provides you with information from colleges, universities, financial aid/ scholarship agencies, education and military government agencies, and organizations that offer educational, civic engagement, extracurricular, and career opportunities, products and services.
+See www. myactprofile.com for more information about EOS. - Select Plans in the top menu of MyACT to access free college and career planning.
+Explore future plans with inventories of interests, abilities, and values, as well as suggestions about occupations and college major.